 ORIGINATOR CHECKLIST (MUST BE COMPLETED) STATE 'YES' OR 'NO' Has legal advice been sought on this submission?
 No. Have financial implications been considered?
 Yes - Via Estates Strategy.
 Have human resource implications been considered?
 Yes.
 Have accommodation, ICT, transport, other equipment and resources, and environment and sustainability implications been considered?
 Yes.
 Have value-for-money and risk management implications been considered?
 Yes.
 Have equality, diversity and human rights implications been considered including equality analysis, as appropriate?
 Yes, but no formal assessment has been made.
 Is the recommendation consistent with the objectives in the Police and Crime Plan?
 Yes.
 To protect the availability of frontline resources.
 Quality of service target.
-Capital programme.
+Capital Liss consultation been undertaken with rearise are provided likely. programme.
 Financial Savings.
 Has consultation been undertaken with people or agencies likely to be affected by the recommendation?
-Yes. to be an edica by the recommendation: Consultation has taken place with partners.
+Yes.
+Consultation has taken place with partners.
 EG: Fire & Ambulance.

-COUNTY Area Indicator Last 12 months Long term average Difference Good Stewardship of Taxpayers' Money % Emergencies in target % of 999s answered within 89.8% 91.1% 89.6% 90.0% +0.2 p.pt +1.1p.pt 10 seconds Average time to answer 101 calls (county Only) 04:49 N/A N/A % of public who agree police are doing a good job (Crime Survey for England and Wales - CSEW) 63.3% 67.9% -4.6 p.pt
+COUN TY Area Indicator Last 12 months Long term average Difference Good Stewardship of Taxpayers' Money % Emergencies in target 89.8% 89.6% +0.2 p.pt % of 999s answered within 10 seconds 91.1% 90.0% +1.1p.pt Average time to answer 101 calls (county Only) 04:49 N/A N/A % of public who agree police are doing a good job (Crime Survey for England and Wales - CSEW) 63.3% 67.9% -4.6 p.pt